TattlingJam4231/weapon-rebalances/README.md

 #### Weapons:

    - Tier 4
+     - damage falloff
+       - starts at 16 meters
+       - ends at 28 meters
+       - at maximum falloff damage is reduced to 80%

      - Peacemaker
        - ammo pickup changed from 0.73/2.55 to 1.5/3.0
        - total ammo decreased from 54 to 36